Is a Correction Looming Ahead for Cognizant Technology Solutions Corporation (CTSH)

 Sponsored

-CTSH currently public float of 512.92M and currently shorts hold a 1.60% ratio of that float.
-Today, the average trading volume of CTSH was 4.79M shares.
+The average price from analysts is $65.83, which is -$2.73 below the current price.
+CTSH currently public float of 507.88M and currently shorts hold a 1.19% ratio of that float.
+Today, the average trading volume of CTSH was 4.74M shares.

 CTSH’s Market Performance